LoamMarket/docs/tos/terms-of-service.md

 Upon suspension or termination:
 - Your access to the Site will be immediately revoked
-- Pending withdrawals may be processed, delayed, or forfeited depending on the nature of the violation
+- Virtual currency balances will be forfeited
-- Funds involved in fraudulent activity will be forfeited
+- Pending discretionary rewards may be withheld or forfeited depending on the nature of the violation
 - We reserve the right to pursue legal action for significant violations

 You are prohibited from creating a new account if your account has been terminated for cause.